Actifio/actifiodataveilmasking/README.md

 /opt/dataveil/bin/dataveil --nosplash --nogui -J-Dnetbeans.logger.console=true -J-Dorg.level=WARNING -J-Xms64m -J-Xmx512m --refreshschema=false --compilewarning=continue --createdirs=true --project="/opt/dataveilfiles/prodmask.dvp" --key="actifio" --log="/opt/dataveillogs/CPROD.log" --license="/opt/dataveilfiles/license.dvl"
 ```

 Or each parameter on a separate line separated with a backslash.
-While this makes it visually eaiser to edit, if there are any spaces to the right of a baskclash, the command will be split and errors will occur.
+While this makes it visually easier to edit, if there are any spaces to the right of a baskclash, the command will be split and errors will occur.
 If using vi editor turn on visual spaces with:

 ```
 :set list